chris-konrad/rtkprocessing/README.md

 This Python package is an elaborate update to the old bash script.
 It expands the scripts functions by automatically traversing directories and automatically downloading correction data.

-For reference, the old bash script is still availabel in [`scripts/`](https://github.com/chris-konrad/swiftnav_processing/blob/main/scripts/)
+For reference, the old bash script is still available in [`scripts/`](https://github.com/chris-konrad/swiftnav_processing/blob/main/scripts/)

 ## Authors